Welcome to the Elementary Division of Our TCA Family!

 Let our program be the beginning of an awesome educational experience for you and your child.
 We not only educate academically but spiritually as well.
 We believe that if we can teach the students to have a heart for the Lord, we can help produce students that the Lord would be pleased with.
 Learning to love and honor the Lord at such a young age can lead to an ever-growing personal relationship with Him.
 Here at TCA, we have been blessed with awesome teachers who dedicate their time and talents to pouring into the lives of the students.
 We spend time as a faculty and individually in prayer for the students and their families.
 Many of the relationships that are built between the teachers and students last long after the students leave the school.

 We hold our students to high academic standards and we work hard to help them achieve their goals.
 Often, after 5 or 6 years with us, we are able to watch our 5th graders walk down the aisle on their Step-Up Day, with hearts filled with joy.
 Our goal is to send our students on to middle school well-educated, successful witnesses for the kingdom.
 We cannot thank the Lord enough for allowing us to be a part of their growth process.
-We would love for you to come and visit us.
+We would love for you to come and visit our school at Brookhaven.
 Please consider making our family a part of yours.

 Elementary Division Introduction